All 11 Lightsaber Color Meanings [Ultimate Star Wars Guide]

 White Lightsaber Meaning

 Although not completely unique, white lightsabers are among the rarest in the whole galaxy.
 The only two notable examples are, in fact, Ahsoka Tano’s white lightsabers.
-They represent neutrality and autonomy; while they are associated with the Light Side of the Force, they represent an individual who has cut ties with the Jedi despite remaining on the Light Side, and an individual that has no connection to the Dark Side of the Force.
+They represent neutrality and autonomy; while they are associated with the Light Side of the Force, they represent an individual who has cut ties with the Jedi despite remaining on the Light Side and an individual who has no connection to the Dark Side of the Force.
+An interesting thing here is that a white kyber crystal, the basis for a white lightsaber, is not natural but is created by reversing the process with which the Sith creates red kyber crystals.

 Namely, by using the Force, an individual is able to purify a red kyber crystal, removing the Sith’s influence from it.
 During that process, the crystal loses its red color and instead becomes white, remaining completely usable.
 This form of purification also has its symbolic value, as stated above.